What Is Lower Eyelid Surgery?

 Fat Transposition — EyeFACE

-- ✓Reduces the bag
+- ✓Eliminates the bag

 - ✓Preserves and repositions fat